Continuous Sensitivity Analysis for $\delta N$ Formalism

-Substituting these integrated forms back into relation \eqref{Green_func_k2_correction_2}, we extract the post-transition Jacobians:
+Substituting these integrated forms back into the relation \eqref{Green_func_k2_correction_2}, we extract the post-transition Jacobians:

-which can then be used in relation \eqref{linear_dN_expansion_tau} to construct the linear $\delta N$ expansion for $k > \sigma k_T$ regime.
+which can then be used in relation \eqref{linear_dN_expansion_tau} to construct the linear $\delta N$ results for the $k > \sigma k_T$ regime.
 The resulting power spectrum, calculated using the gradient-corrected relations \eqref{GC_J_1} and \eqref{GC_J_2}, is depicted in Figure \ref{powespectrum_starobinsky_model}, where it is compared with the standard $\delta N$ results and the analytic MS solution.

 The gradient-corrected $\delta N$ formalism introduces feature-independent corrections (specifically the $-\sigma^2/6$ and $-\sigma^2/10$ terms) that physically capture the residual evolution of modes immediately following horizon crossing.
-Standard $\delta N$ relies on the separate universe approximation, assuming that spatial gradients completely vanish and curvature perturbations freeze instantly at $k = aH$.
+Standard $\delta N$ relies on the SUA, assuming that spatial gradients completely vanish and curvature perturbations freeze instantly at $k = aH$.
 However, the exact Mukhanov-Sasaki equation dictates a continuous, rather than instantaneous, relaxation phase.
 The pure $\sigma^2$ terms act as an intrinsic sub-horizon memory effect, correcting the artificial "sudden freeze" assumption by accounting for the residual damped oscillation of the mode.
 Because these terms appear even in the absence of a sharp transition ($\Delta A = 0$), they represent a fundamental baseline correction to the separate universe limit.